 Repair methods include:

 Open surgery.
-This treatment usually is done on an outpatient basis, using general anesthetic or local anesthetic.
-Commonly, your surgeon will approach the vein through your groin (transinguinal), but it's also possible to make an incision in your abdomen or below your groin.
+This treatment usually is done on an outpatient basis, during a general or local anesthetic.
+Commonly, your surgeon will approach the vein through your groin (inguinal or subinguinal), but it's also possible to make an incision in your abdomen or below your groin.

 Advances in varicocele repair have led to a reduction of post-surgical complications.
 One advance is the use of the surgical microscope, which enables the surgeon to see the treatment area better during surgery.
 Another is the use of Doppler ultrasound, which helps guide the procedure.

-You may be able to return to normal, nonstrenous activities after two days.
+You may be able to return to normal, nonstrenuous activities after two days.
 As long as you're not uncomfortable, you may return to more strenuous activity, such as exercising, after two weeks.

-Pain from this surgery generally is mild.
-Your doctor may prescribe pain medication for the first two days after surgery.
-After that, your doctor may advise you to take over-the-counter (OTC) painkillers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) to relieve discomfort.
+Pain from this surgery generally is mild but may continue for several days or weeks.
+Your doctor may prescribe pain medication for a limited period after surgery.
+After that, your doctor may advise you to take over-the-counter (OTC) painkillers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to relieve discomfort.

 - Laparoscopic surgery.
 Your surgeon makes a small incision in your abdomen and passes a tiny instrument through the incision to see and to repair the varicocele.
 This procedure requires general anesthesia.